KirellosY/KirellosY/README.md

 ### 🧠 About Me

-🎓 AI Engineering undergraduate at Mansoura University
+🎓 Senior AI Engineering undergraduate at Mansoura University (GPA: 3.94/4.0)
 👨‍💻 Active member of IEEE Mansoura Student Branch, Mansoura Motorsport, and Mansoura Robotics Club
 💡 Passionate about AI for mental health, autonomous systems, and real-world applications
 🚗 Hands-on experience with F1TENTH, robotics, and automotive systems